OmarIsmailAbdelrahman/MTC-Competiton/README.md

 These augmentations are applied randomly and independently during training, which helps create a more diverse training set and prevents overfitting.

+### Why use Language model
+- In an Automatic Speech Recognition (ASR) system, a language model is essential for improving transcription accuracy and reliability.
+It provides contextual understanding, corrects errors from acoustic misinterpretations.
+By predicting word sequences, it enhances word accuracy, ensures coherent sentence structures.
+Overall, they enable the ASR system to produce accurate, meaningful, and contextually appropriate transcriptions.
+- We attempted to build a n-gram language model using the train and adapt transcripts.
+Also, tried using Egyptian Datasets Collection which is composed of 2.5 million rows after cleaning and removing emojis.
+- Beam search is used in n-grams to avoid repeated phrases and improve the diversity and fluency of the generated text.
+- We created multiple n-grams (3 to 6) but the results was worse and not as expected, as the beam search parameters needed extensive trial and error, so it was not included in the final model.

-#### Challenges faced during training:
+### Challenges faced during training:
-- The initial nemo config for the model used a very high learning rate which made using bpe and char tokenizers based models show no predictions even after training for many epochs but worked fine for unigram based tokenizers which was confusing.
+The initial nemo config for the model used a very high learning rate which made using bpe and char tokenizers based models show no predictions even after training for many epochs but worked fine for unigram based tokenizers which was confusing.

-### 3. KenLM N-gram
-- Created multiple n-grams (3 to 6) using the train/adapt dataset, resulting in small output changes.
-- Constructed n-grams using the Egyptian Datasets Collection (2.5 million rows), improving performance slightly.
-- We tried to integrate it with the acoustic model, but the results was worse or no difference :(

-### final model configuration:
+### Final model configuration:
 - Conformer-CTC Large
 - precision: 32
 - tokenizer: spe unigram
-- optimizer: Fadam
+- optimizer: FAdam

-### result
+### Result
  - This one of the results of the unigram tokenizer model.
 This due to the high learning rate set by default, which we discovered late.
 <p align="center">